alphagov/whitehall/README.md

 # Whitehall App

+## Getting set-up locally

+### Pre-requisites

+* Ruby 1.9
+* Rubygems and Bundler
+* Mysql
+* Imagemagick and Ghostscript (for generating thumbnails of uploaded PDFs)
+* PhantomJS (for running the Javascript tests)

+### Creating the mysql user

+The database.yml for this project is checked into source control so you'll need a local user with credentials that match those in database.yml.

+    mysql> grant all on `whitehall\_%`.* to whitehall@localhost identified by 'whitehall';

+### Preparing the app

+    $ cd /path/to/whitehall
+    $ bundle install
+    $ bundle exec rake db:create:all
+    $ bundle exec rake db:schema:load

+### Running the server locally

+    $ script/rails s

 ## Creating new users in Production

 New users will need a sign-on-o-tron account before they can access whitehall in production.
 You can create new sign-on-o-tron accounts with the capistrano task in alphagov-deployment/sign-on-o-tron.
 This will email the new user and prompt them to create their account.